Shehzadchouhan/shehzadchouhan.github.io/README.md

 # Portfolio-Website
-its about creating a portfolio website to showcase myself
+it's about creating a portfolio website to showcase myself